Notes on motivic infinite loop space theory: Strict -invariance

-There are two important observations regarding this: \begin{enumerate} \item If $F$ is a homotopy invariant presheaf, it need not be the case that $a_\Nis F$ is homotopy invariant (let alone strictly homotopy invariant). \item If $F$ is a homotopy invariant sheaf, it need not be strictly homotopy invariant. \end{enumerate} However, it turns out that in the presence of transfers, neither of these problems occurs.
+There are two important observations regarding this: \begin{enumerate} \item If $F$ is an $\A^1$-invariant presheaf, it need not be the case that $a_\Nis F$ is $\A^1$-invariant (let alone strictly $\A^1$-invariant). \item If $F$ is an $\A^1$-invariant sheaf, it need not be strictly $\A^1$-invariant. \end{enumerate} However, it turns out that in the presence of transfers, neither of these problems occurs.
 The first general results in this direction were probably obtained by Voevodsky in \cite{voevodsky2000cohomological}.
 Here is a version for framed presheaves.